erwbgy/puppet-ntp/README.md

 ### Extlookup configuration

+Add an ntp_servers, ntp_country or ntp_continent variable to an extlookup config file - for example in /etc/puppet/extdata/common.csv:

-Add an ntp_servers variable with a list of time server hostnames - for example in /etc/puppet/extdata/common.csv:
+Add the ntp_servers variable with a list of time server hostnames (often internal hosts):

-    ntp_servers,0.uk.pool.ntp.org,1.uk.pool.ntp.org
+    ntp_servers,ntp1.domain.com,ntp2.domain.com

+Or the ntp_country variable with a country code:

+    ntp_country,de

+Or the ntp_continent variable with one of 'europe', 'asia', 'oceania', 'north-america', 'south-america', 'africa':

+    ntp_continent,africa

 ## Examples